top of page

 Our Kindergarten and Vorschule (Pre-Primary) have full-time classes from Monday to Friday, 7:30am to 2:00pm.
 Children may also be enrolled in optional afternoon activities from Monday to Thursday, 2:00 to 3:30pm.
 Below is a typical daily schedule in Kindergarten:

 Most activities take place within the classrooms.
 They are equipped with learning materials in accordance with European standards.
 We offer our children the best possibilities for their individual development.
 A large outdoor playground provides ample opportunities and space for fun activities and exploration.
+Afternoon activities are also offered, with options that vary from year to year.

 Curriculum